swissup/swissup.github.io/m2/extensions/navigationpro/use-cases/apple-menu.md

     CSS Class: justify-evenly caret-hidden
     ```

- 4. Navigate to _Stores > Configuration > Swissup > Navigationpro_
-    and enable new menu.
- 5. That's all.
+ 4. That's all.
 Clear Magento's cache and see the result on the frontend.

 ### Secondary Menu

  1. Navigate to _Swissup > NavigationPro_ page, and press **Add New Menu**.
  2. Create [new "AppleMenuSecondary" menu](/m2/extensions/navigationpro/backend/menu-new/)
     using "Simple Menu" preset.
+Leave "Replace Top Menu at" option empty.
  3. Expand top-level category in the tree on the left side, and fill its
     children ["Advanced Settings"](/m2/extensions/navigationpro/backend/menu-edit/#advanced-settings)
     with following values: